 Passive: - The cap can be removed and a pipe added to above the eaves of the roof.

 Increased under-floor ventilation:

 Add a radon fan to increase ventilation to the under-floor void.
 If only basic protection is fitted, a radon sump of underfloor ventilation can be fitted - see our guidance on how to reduce radon levels in existing properties.
 Once these changes have been made- test again to ensure that the radon levels are reduced sufficiently.

 The image to the left shows an example of a typical capped off sump exit pipe.

-When you move into your new build home, Public Health England recommends that you should do a 3 month radon test in your new home during the first year of occupation, as it is not guaranteed that your radon level will be less than the Action Level.
+When you move into your new build home, UKHSA recommends that you should do a 3 month radon test in your new home during the first year of occupation, as it is not guaranteed that your radon level will be less than the Action Level.
 If the radon test result is higher than the Action Level (200 Bq m-3) and you have full protection built in, Radon Protection UK will help to reduce radon levels further.